 At Blenheim High School the Design Technology A Level Curriculum aims to:

 A level Product Design is for those who are interested in designing the products of the future and pursuing a design based career.
 It is for those who enjoy sketching, drawing, being creative, working with a range of materials, manufacturing 3D products and carrying out practical tasks.
 It amalgamates a practical approach with the relevant theory required to understand, refine and construct innovative and diverse products.
 We encourage students to embrace new technologies and take risks with their design work.
 Product Design is a well-respected subject and helps students develops many of the transferable/soft skills Universities, Employers and Colleges are looking for.

-You will design and make a prototype based on a context released by the AQA exam board.
-These range from designing using natural forms to educational products.
-You will also be expected to study a range of theory topics from both Resistant Materials and Graphics (these will provide the basis of the knowledge required for the AS exam).
+Across the 2 year course you will create several design proposals and prototypes culminating in a final prototype based on a self generated and researched design brief.
+You will also be expected to study a range of theory topics from both Resistant Materials and Graphics (these will provide the basis of the knowledge required for the examinations in Year 13).

-You will also learn about the ‘designed’ world around you, and how everything has been created with a purpose, function and user in mind, even the simplest of products
+You will also learn about the ‘designed’ world around you, and how everything has been created with a purpose, function, form and user in mind, even the simplest of products

 |Link to course specification|